-Permanent Waterhole Track is a 2km, grade 3 hike located in the Sundown National Park, Queensland.
-The hike should take around 1.25 hrs to complete.
+Permanent Waterhole Track is a 2km, grade 3 hike in Sundown National Park, Queensland.
+This hike typically takes 1.25 hours to complete.

 Permanent Waterhole is an easy walk upstream from the Broadwater camping area in Sundown National Park.
 As its name suggests, this waterhole on the Severn River is permanent even in the driest of times and is ideal for bird watching in early morning or late afternoon.
 See ducks, herons, cormorants and tiny azure kingfishers along the river.
 Watch eastern grey kangaroos browsing on the grassy flats around The Broadwater and camping area.